LinTrieu/go-code-standards-guidance/README.md

 ### Interfaces

-* We `MUST` use interfaces to specify and define behaviour.
+* We `MUST` use interfaces to specify and define behavior.
 * Interfaces `SHOULD` be kept as small as possible so only methods required are defined.
 The bigger the interface, the weaker the abstraction.
 * We `MUST` name interface arguments within an interface definition
 * We `SHOULD` name one-method interfaces with its method name ending in an -er suffix, e.g. sourceGetter